crstffr/crstffr-spark-amp-site/source/content/articles/2012-12-14-wifi-multizone-audio-pt3.md

 ## So here's a plan ##
-2012-12-17

-My $200 refurbished Dell will run Windows 7 and also an Ubuntu virtual machine that will be running Spotify and `Spot Commander`.
+I picked up a $200 refurbished Dell a while back, it will run Windows 7 and also an Ubuntu virtual machine that will be running Spotify and `Spot Commander`.
 The audio will leak out of the virtual machine to Windows, where VLC will pipe it across the network in an RTSP stream.